Festival Map and Layout 2019

-Among the new things set up in the 48th edition's layout plan, a new stage called La Planquée will welcome contemporary artists on the parking situated behind the Château Saint-Maire.
-On the Esplanade du Parlement, La Perchée will be changed with a bare and a tri-frontal set.
-The Châtelaine will be back this year, forming with the two other stages a new area for the performing arts.
+Novelty remains possible despite restrictions.
+A few examples in this 48th edition include a new stage dedicated to contemporary artists called La Planquée, located on the parking space behind Château Saint-Maire.
+On the Esplanade du Parlement, La Perchée will be transfomred into a bare and a tri-frontal set.
+La Châtelaine will be back this year.
+Together with other two stages, this will become the new performance arts area.

-Another surprise, a big top set on the Friche du Vallon will welcome a circus show for four days.
-Moreover, the Placette Bonnard, will be transformed in a festive haven and will make the festival-goers dance to the tunes of a sound system for a week.
+Other surprises: a Big Top will invade the Friche du Vallon during four days to host a circus, and Placette Bonnard will be transformed into a festive haven where festival-goers can dance to the tunes of a sound system all week.

-Plebiscited during the last two years, Le Grand Canyon, La Face Nord et Les Marches will be back this year.
-La Cathédrale, the gardens, the places and the squares will still welcome various artistic projects throughout the week.
+Wildly popular during the two previous editions, Le Grand Canyon, La Face Nord and Les Marches will be back this year.
+La Cathédrale, the gardens, the places and the squares will host various artistic projects throughout the week.

 Festival Map 2019 (70.7 KB)